fieldtrip/website/tutorial/preprocessing.md

 tags: tutorial meg raw preprocessing MEG-language
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Trigger-based trial selection

 ## Introduction

 This tutorial describes how to define epochs-of-interest (trials) from your recorded MEG-data, and how to apply the different preprocessing steps.
 This tutorial does not show yet how to analyze (e.g. average) your data.

 If you are interested in how to do preprocessing on your data prior to segmenting it into trials, you can check  the [Preprocessing - Reading continuous data](/tutorial/continuous) tutorial.
 There, you  can also find information about how to preprocess EEG data.
 If you want to learn how to segment EEG data into trials, check the tutorial on [Preprocessing of EEG data and computing ERPs](/tutorial/preprocessing_ERP).
 ## Background

 In FieldTrip the preprocessing of data refers to the reading of the data, segmenting the data around interesting events such as triggers, temporal filtering and optionally rereferencing.
 The **[ft_preprocessing](/reference/ft_preprocessing)** function takes care of all these steps, i.e., it reads the data and applies the preprocessing options.

 There are largely two alternative approaches for preprocessing, which especially differ in the amount of memory required.
 The first approach is to read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments.
 The second approach is to first identify the interesting segments, read those segments from the data file and apply the filters to those segments only.
 The remainder of this tutorial explains the second approach, as that is the most appropriate for large data sets such as the MEG data used in this tutorial.
 The approach for reading and filtering continuous data and segmenting afterwards is explained in another tutorial.

 Preprocessing involves several steps including identifying individual trials from the dataset, filtering and artifact rejections.
 This tutorial covers how to identify trials using the trigger signal.
 Defining data segments of interest can be done

 *  according to a specified trigger channel